benmiller314/cdm2021spring/plans/lesson-06.md

 ### 3c.
 Review, comment, and suggest

-Given the <a href="https://github.com/benmiller314/soundscape2021spring">goals of the unit</a>, what should we set as our minimum criteria for full credit?
+Given the goals of the unit, what should we set as our minimum criteria for full credit?
 What are some ways we might push beyond that minimum – not just in terms of quantity, but in terms of quality?

 <!-- That is, <strong>I really want you to see these aspirational goals as opportunities to stretch yourselves and your skills, not just to do more of the same.</strong> Think about what would be new and potentially exciting, but not required for everyone. -->